Drink Tokaji Aszú before you die!

 What's on this page

-Why drink tokaji aszu 5 puttonyos before you die?
+Why drink Tokaji Aszú 5 puttonyos before you die?

 The region of Tokaj in Hungary has been making wine for at least 1,000 years.
 Records suggest it was the first region to make wine from grapes infected with the benevolent fungus Botrytis cinerea, known locally as aszú.
 They've been doing this since the 1500s.
 And laws regulating how Tokaji is produced have been enforced since 1737, making it one of the oldest delimited wine regions in the world.